sigmaris/webmon/README.md

   webmon webmon-recorder initdb
 ```

-This also goes for the "record", "display" and "rollup" subcommands.
+This also applies equally to the "record", "display" and "rollup" subcommands.

 ## Displaying recorded results